Stuttgart, Arkansas

 Stuttgart is a city in and the county seat of the northern district of Arkansas County, Arkansas, United States.
+As of the 2010 census it had a population of 9,326.

-Established by German settlers, it was named for its larger German counterpart.
-Known as the "Rice and Duck Capital of the World", the city is an international destination for waterfowl hunting along the Mississippi Flyway.
-Stuttgart is the most important city on the Arkansas Grand Prairie, a region known for rice cultivation.
+Known as the "Rice and Duck Capital of the World", Stuttgart is an international destination for waterfowl hunting along the Mississippi Flyway.
+Founded in 1880, it was named for Stuttgart, Germany.
+Stuttgart is situated on the Arkansas Grand Prairie, a region known for rice cultivation.
 The economy is largely based on agricultural production, waterfowl tourism, and supporting industries.
-As of the 2010 census it had a population of 9,326.

 It is located on U.S. Route 165, approximately 45 mi southeast of Little Rock; and on U.S. Route 79 approximately 110 miles southwest of Memphis, Tennessee.
 Stuttgart is also on the Union Pacific Railroad between Memphis, Tennessee, and Pine Bluff, Arkansas.

 History

-Stuttgart was founded by Reverend Adam Bürkle, a native of Plattenhardt in Germany.
-He moved to the United States in 1852 and founded a settlement at Gum Pond after living in Ohio.
-In 1880, he opened a post office and thus had to name the village.
-In honor of his home he named it after Stuttgart, then capital of the Kingdom of Württemberg.
+Stuttgart was founded by The Reverend Adam Bürkle of Plattenhardt, Württemberg (present-day Germany).
+He moved to the United States in 1852 and founded a settlement at Gum Pond after living for a time in Ohio.
+On April 30, 1880, Bürkle opened a post office and thus had to name the village.
+In honor of his homeland, he named it Stuttgart.
 In 1882, the Texas and St. Louis railroad was opened.
-Stuttgart became a city in 1884, and in 1904, rice farming was first introduced in the Stuttgart area.
-Stuttgart's first Postmaster General was a black man named Martin Toms, according to the US Census.
+Stuttgart was incorporated on April 19, 1889, and in 1904, rice farming was first introduced in the Stuttgart region.
 It became a dual county seat in Arkansas County with DeWitt in the 1920s.